PedroMartelleto/ModernCppGame/Source/README.md

 ## TODO

-* Think about how to send the data

-* Simple producer/consumer network event handler
-	- Example: Counting events.
-In this usage scenario an event handler will 'give' a semaphore each time an event occurs (incrementing the semaphore count value), and a handler task will 'take' a semaphore each time it processes an event (decrementing the semaphore count value).
-The count value is therefore the difference between the number of events that have occurred and the number that have been processed.
-In this case it is desirable for the count value to be zero when the semaphore is created.

-* Retry client connection when it fails
+* Input prediction + sync inputs and snapshots + toggle

+* Threads: enemy spawning/AI

 * Basic game UI

-* Better jump gravity & proper height

 * Projectiles

 * Life

-* Menu
+* std::to_string is not a great solution

+* Retry client connection when it fails

+* Better jump gravity & proper height

 * More maps

-* Other game modes and Enemies
+* Other game modes and enemies